alhajee/ckan/doc/extensions/adding-custom-fields.rst

     :language: jinja
     :end-before: {% block package_metadata_fields %}

-This overrides the custom_fields block with an empty block so the default CKAN custom fields form does not render.
+This overrides the custom_fields block with an empty block so the default FMLD custom fields form does not render.

 .. versionadded:: 2.3

-    Starting from CKAN 2.3 you can combine free extras with custom fields handled with ``convert_to_extras`` and ``convert_from_extras``.
+    Starting from FMLD 2.3 you can combine free extras with custom fields handled with ``convert_to_extras`` and ``convert_from_extras``.
 On prior versions you'll always need to remove the free extras handling.